 - Instructional Facilitation (such as education, training, coaching, etc.)

-For each skill, we forced distribution from Low to High and intentionally prevented repeating the same score.
-Next, we converted the PowerBalls to numeric values from 5-High to 1-Low to create a total score that shows the impact of the skills across the four meme types.
-Not surprisingly, structured facilitator training and skills are needed most for Business Facilitation followed by Community Facilitation, Conflict Mediation, and then Instructional types.
+For each skill, we force ranked distribution from Low to High and intentionally prevented repeating the same score.
+Next, we converted the PowerBalls to numeric values from 5-High to 1-Low to create a total score that shows the impact of the skills across the four meeting types.
+Not surprisingly, structured facilitator training and skills are needed most for Business Facilitation followed by Community Facilitation, Conflict Mediation, and then Instructional meeting or training situations.

 NOTE: Some skills for mediation and instruction may not be included because they have nominal impact on structured facilitator training.
 For example:

 - Curriculum Development

 Within consensus-building and decision-making situations, structured facilitator training proves to substantially help groups get more done, faster.
 For optimal facilitator training, begin with understanding the four roles of effective facilitation, namely coordinator, documenter, meeting designer, and facilitator.

 If you are facilitating business meetings and want to improve your effectiveness, strive to improve your structured facilitator skills.
 Your investment in facilitator training will pay for itself many times over.